jhymel/2D-Ising-Model/README.md

  - Visualizes trajectories using Matplotlib.pyplot

 Based on [1944 Physical Review paper by Lars Onsager](Onsager_paper_1944.pdf), considered "one of the major achievements of 20th century science" according to David Chandler.
-A PDF of this paper is included in this repo.